5f0ne/ntrprtr/README.md

 // Specify if you want to interpret it as little or big endian {
     "type": "dostime",
     "endianess": "little|big" // Default: little
 }

+// Interprets 4 Bytes as unix time - Convert it to UTC datetime
+// Specify if you want to interpret it as little or big endian {
+    "type": "unixtime",
+    "endianess": "little|big" // Default: little
+}